Posted by Cherissa Newton as strategy

 I acted on one of the steps of the Applied Strategic Management Model, which we call TAME THE BEAST, and after a week of dedicated practice was already more disciplined in my thinking.
 While there are many ways to “TAME THE BEAST,” I choose to allocate fifteen minutes at the beginning of each day to spend thinking strategically, and to use the rest of my work day for business as usual.
 Additionally, I applied the following ways to make this time more effective:

-Thanks to these simple strategic management practices I engaged in every morning, my shoulders feel free of the 800 pound gorilla I’d been carrying, and if I had an Arby’s sign over my head, that would be gone too!
+Thanks to these simple strategic leadership and management practices I engaged in every morning, my shoulders feel free of the 800 pound gorilla I’d been carrying, and if I had an Arby’s sign over my head, that would be gone too!